 Announcing the NBL Program Office

 Effective May 15, 2016, the Office of Science is reorganizing New Brunswick Laboratory, resulting in a new NBL Program Office that is independent of the facility and focused entirely on mission performance and managing the CRM production program.
-Another new organization will be tasked to address the legacy materials remaining in the current laboratory building, distribute existing CRMs at the program’s request, and assist in ultimately relocating the NBL material inventory to appropriate locations within the DOE complex.
+Another new Federally-staffed organization, reporting through the DOE Office of Science Argonne Site Office, will be tasked to address the legacy materials remaining in the current laboratory building, distribute existing CRMs at the Program Office’s request, and assist in ultimately relocating the NBL material inventory to appropriate locations within the DOE complex.